alexfu/CountDownView/README.md

 # CountDownView
-A simple view that does a temporal count down.
+A simple view that does a temporal count down with fields - Hours, Minutes and Seconds.

 <center><img src="screenshot.png"></center>

 # Installation
-Pull in CountDownView from Jitpack...
+Pull in CountDownView from Jitpack.

 ```gradle
 allprojects {